- Do you need a biscuit joiner?

 DIY and woodworkers

 Biscuit joiners make it possible for even inexperienced DIY’ers to create secure and professional-looking joints with little effort.
 DIY’ers with limited tools and experience often find it difficult to create seamless joints, with pieces that sit perfectly flush with each other.
+If you intend to build a table or make money from woodworking, include a biscuit joiner in your toolbox.

 Biscuit joiners make this a relatively easy task and are well suited to materials such as plywood, chipboard, and particleboard, which many DIY’ers typically work with.
+It’s a must-have tool for woodworkers, cabinets, and furniture makers.

 Cabinet makers

 Biscuit joiners can be used to make wide boards from separate wooden pieces.
-They are also useful for creating shelves or multi-paneled cabinets, which often require attaching the edge of a board to a flat surface at a 90° angle.
-Screws or steel brackets could be used for added strength if the shelf is meant to bear heavy loads.
+They are likewise useful for creating shelves or multi-paneled cabinets, which often require attaching the edge of a board to a flat surface at a 90° angle.

 How to use a biscuit joiner

 As with any power tool, eye protection is a must when using a biscuit joiner.
 Although you never have to dig deep into the wood, there is still a risk posed by wooden chips and debris flying out and hitting you in the eye.
-Always use a good pair of safety goggles to prevent injury.
+Always use a high-quality pair of safety goggles to prevent injury.

 Make sure that your workbench is as flat and as stable as possible.
 Wobbly workbenches with uneven surfaces could result in misaligned slots, making it difficult or impossible to fit connecting slabs properly.

-For added stability, you may even opt to use as many woodworking clamps as necessary to keep the work-piece from moving while you are cutting a slot into it.
+For added stability, you may even opt to use as many woodworking clamps as necessary to keep the workpiece from moving while you are cutting a slot into it.

 If you are sawing out these slabs from a larger piece of wood, make sure your Makita circular saw is sharp enough to cut and create a reasonably nice edge.